jackyzha0/quartz/content/notes/veracity-governance.md

 Things to consider:
 - Should small and large business have equal weight in the vote?
 - ~~Will small businesses be able to set up the required infrastructure?~~
-	- What is the required infrastructure — NVM I think they just use a website/app to upload information
+	- What is the required infrastructure — I think they just use a website/app to upload information

 # Process for Change
 Can/Should we use a system similar to EIPs/BIPs?